What's happening with banks?

-You must have heard that Basel III is putting a lot of economic pressure on how they operate.
+You must have heard that Basel III (and soon Basel IV) is putting a lot of economic pressure on how they operate.
 Indeed, just last year, we saw banks raised some $20bn of new capital.
-It is likely that another $10-20bn new capital will be required for 2016.
-CBA just recently announced $1.1bn PERLS issuance.
+It is likely that another $10-20bn new capital will be required for 2019 and beyond.
+CBA just announced $1.1bn PERLS issuance.
 All these are meant to make banks safer in the event of another GFC like occurrence.
 But this will, if not already, come as a cost to you.

 Not only an impending increase in your financing costs, but highly likely, you will also see a a change of your relationship banker.
 There has been a high level of personnel changes among the majors.

-At ANZ, Shayne Elliott succeeded Mike Smith as the CEO on 1 Jan this year and has already restructured his executive team which includes appointing Mark Whelan to head up Institutional Banking and moving Fred Olsso from New Zealand to head up Commercial and Retail division in Australia.
+At ANZ, Shayne Elliott succeeded Mike Smith as the CEO in 2017 and restructured his executive team which includes appointing Mark Whelan to head up Institutional Banking and moving Fred Olsso from New Zealand to head up Commercial and Retail division in Australia.

 Lyn Cobley, ex-CBA head of retail products, joined Westpac as head of Institutional Banking in June 2015, has started cost cutting exercise and will see 5-10% fats to be trimmed which is about 100 jobs across the division.